underground-software/ILKD_course_materials/index.md

 Any submission that violates these guidelines or fails to compile with no warnings or errors will receive a zero.

-With the exception of presentations, all work in this course takes place on our mailing list.
 Students submit assignments and review peer submissions on this list.

 Each assignment involves the following three stages: